p-szymo/poetry_genre_classifier/README.md

 # Predicting Poetic Movements

+### *NOTE (as of 08/25/2020): I'm currently working on improving this project using more accurately scraped poems.
+I'm also re-organizing the notebooks, so the modeling and recommendation system notebooks are not currently up to the usual standard.*

+### *The app is still useable (and highly, shall we say, recommended).
+Finally, the conclusions are shaping up to be very similar to what is included in this ReadMe (which will also be revamped).*

+### Thanks for understanding :) Without further ado:

 After scraping [Poetry Foundation](https://www.poetryfoundation.org/) for poems within certain genres, I perform natural language processing (NLP) techniques to analyze the characteristics and word usage of four self-determined poetic movements: pre-1900 (Victorian and Romantic), Modern (a standalone category), Metropolitan (New York School [1st and 2nd Generation], Confessional, Beat, Harlem Renaissance, Black Arts Movement), and Avant-Garde (Imagist, Black Mountain, Language Poetry, Objectivist).
 Through text processing, feature engineering, and exploratory data analysis, I discover insights into how important words and structure relate to genre.
 I then create predictive models to provide further insight and confirm my findings during EDA.
 Finally, using Gensim's Doc2Vec, I created a [poetry recommendation system](https://evening-cove-11137.herokuapp.com/), which includes a lot of my engineered features in an optional filter.

 ## To use the app locally, run: